 Required of All Recommended of All Recommended of Some Required of Some Not required

 High school transcript х

 College transcript(s) х

-Essay or personal statement х
+Essay or personal statement x

 Interview x

-Standardized test scores x
+Standardized test scores х

 Statement of good standing from prior institution(s) x

-- D6.
-If a minimum high school grade point average is required of transfer applicants, specify: 2.00 (on a 4.00 scale) - D7.
-If a minimum college grade point average is required of transfer applicants, specify: 2.00 (on a 4.00 scale) - D8.
+D6.
+If a minimum high school grade point average is required of transfer applicants, specify: 2.00 (on a 4.00 scale)

+D7.
+If a minimum college grade point average is required of transfer applicants, specify: 2.00 (on a 4.00 scale)

+- D8.
 List any other application requirements specific to transfer applicants: (none) - D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 Fall x

-Winter X
+Winter

-Spring х
+Spring

-Summer х
+Summer

-- D10.
+D10.
 Does an open admission policy, if reported, apply to transfer students?
+No each semester) maintaining a GPR of 2.0 (on a 4.0 scale).

-No - D11.
+D11.
 Describe additional requirements for transfer admission, if applicable: (none)